Search this site

 Albert Saprykin — jī

-for contrabass clarinet, percussion, electronics, and screen (2025)*
+for contrabass clarinet, percussion, and electronics (2025)*

 Alla Zagaykevych — vela invicti

-for flute, violin, double bass, and percussion (2025)*
+for flute, violin, percussion, and double bass (2025)*

 *world premiere